Our training programs offer a variety of clinical and scientific opportunities for motivated learners seeking to grow in

 Residency: This highly-competitive and nationally recognized program offers residents broad experience in all aspects of women’s care, from a busy clinical service to a number of research opportunities.
 Residents train in a supportive and collegial environment designed to help each resident reach maximum potential.

 Fellowships: We offer a full spectrum of programs that provide specialized training for physicians interested in:

 Our department is a national leader in both clinical and translational research spanning the breadth and depth of obstetrics and gynecology.
 The well-funded investigators and diverse research projects within the department provide ample opportunity for research experience for students, residents, faculty and visitors.

 Research during residency: Opportunities abound for our residents in basic and clinical research, and research training is incorporated throughout the residency program.
 This training culminates in a publishable research project, which residents carry out in collaboration with a full-time faculty member, presented at the department’s annual research day.

 Research seminars: Several seminar series in basic and clinical research invite faculty, trainees and students to hear WUSM and visiting speakers, share works in progress, and learn about updates on funding sources, publication standards and more.

-As an institution of higher learning, we are also committed to supporting and advancing knowledge among physicians who have practiced in their fields for years.
+We also are committed to supporting and advancing knowledge among physicians who have practiced in their fields for years.